 USAN issued a Request for Proposals (RFP) in August 2016 for qualified developers for redevelopment of the Hotel Niagara.

-In July of 2017, Governor Cuomo announced that Brine Wells Development was selected as the developer for the Hotel Niagara project.
+In July of 2017, New York State announced that Brine Wells Development was selected as the developer for the Hotel Niagara project.
 New York State followed with negotiations with Brine Wells Development on a development agreement.
 In December 2018, the USAN Board authorized the corporation to formally enter into a development agreement with Brine Wells or its wholly-owned affiliate to start the Hotel Niagara restoration.

 Due to the ongoing COVID-19 public health emergency, it is anticipated that the Hotel Niagara opening will slide past the initial targeted date of 2021, however the developer is working with his construction management team to truncate the construction timeline.